-- 6.2.
+6.2.
 Processing Rules.
 The pom XML is flattened to a list of model properties (this is part of the inheritance processing).
-The interpolator property list will be referred to as interpolator properties. - 6.2.1.
+The interpolator property list will be referred to as interpolator properties.

+6.2.1.
 Preprocessing.
 The initial interpolator property list is constructed and sorted in order of maven properties, system properties, project properties and environment properties.
 Being a list, it contains duplicate property keys that may reference different values.
 A common example occurs when overriding a pom property through the command line -D. So all lower duplicate key values are eliminated, resulting in a set of interpolator properties, where order does not matter.

-The maven property \${project.basedir} is only added to the initial list if the pombeing interpolated is within the build (not a dependency within the repository).
+The maven property \${project.basedir} is only added to the initial list if the pom being interpolated is within the build (not a dependency within the repository).

-- 6.2.2.
+6.2.2.
 Pass 1 -withhold using build directories as interpolator properties.
 In this pass, the list is preprocessed into a set, but excludes any of the build directories from the interpolator list.
 In other words, the build directories can be interpolated but they can't be used to interpolate other properties.
-Interpolating is simply the iteration of all interpolator properties over model properties. - 6.2.3.
-Pass 2 set absolute paths on build directories.
+Interpolating is simply the iteration of all interpolator properties over model properties.

+6.2.3.
+Pass 2 - set absolute paths on build directories.
 At this point, the build directories are completely interpolated but they may or may not contain absolute paths.
-So each build model property is checked and if it contains a relative path, the absolute path is set based on the \${project.basedir} location. - 6.2.4.
+So each build model property is checked and if it contains a relative path, the absolute path is set based on the f project.basedir location.

+6.2.4.
 Pass 3- use build directories as interpolator properties.
 In this pass, all model properties that contain a build directory reference are interpolated with the build directory interpolator properties, which were withheld from pass 1.
-Now all directory paths within the pom contain absolute references. - 6.3.
+Now all directory paths within the pom contain absolute references.

+6.3.
 Interpolation and Profiles.
 Active profiles are applied prior to interpolation so that any project.profiles.profile.properties defined within an active profile can be used as an interpolation property [Still to be implemented]

-7. Profiles

-Profiles allow the developer to conditionally add project information to the project model.
-Each profile has an activation property, with an associated matcher.
-We have the following five matchers:

-- (1) Default allows to specify a profile that will be active (provided no other profiles are matched) - (2) File allows matching of profile based on the existence or nonexistence of a file - (3) JDK allows matching profile based on JDK - (4) Operating System allows matching profile based on operating system - (5) Property allows matching profile based a user or environmental variable the profile will activate.

-- 7.1.
-Default Profile Matcher.
-Occurs if project/profiles/profile/activation/activeByDefault exists in the profile.
-If no other profiles are matched this one will be used. - 7.2.
-File.
-This matcher will check for the existence (or nonexistence) of files.
-If - project/profiles/profile/activation/file/missing does not exist or - project/profiles/profile/activation/file/exists,

-7.3.
-JDK.
-This matcher will check if project/profiles/profile/activation/jdk value matches the current JDK version in use for the build.

-8. Model Container Operations
+7. Model Container Operations

-8.1.
+7.1.
 Definitions.